kiwicom/orbit/src/hooks/useMediaQuery/README.md

 };
 ```

-Because Orbit aims to be mobile-first, you should consider your base return without conditional rendering as the mobile one.
-Therefore, `useMediaQuery` hook returns only object of booleans according to possible breakpoints you might know from normal CSS media queries or dynamic media properties on components.
+Because Orbit aims to be mobile-first, you should consider your base return without conditional rendering to be the mobile one.
+Therefore, the `useMediaQuery` hook returns only an object of booleans according to the possible breakpoints you might know from normal CSS media queries or dynamic media properties on components.

 ## Return

-useMediaQuery hook returns object of boolean values depending of which viewport is user currently on.
+The `useMediaQuery` hook returns an object with boolean values depending on which viewport the user is currently on.

 | Name           | Type      | Description                                        |
 | :------------- | :-------- | :------------------------------------------------- |